 When you successfully complete the criteria for the nurse practitioner course work at your affiliated school, you are eligible to apply to take the American Nurses Credentialing Center or the American Academy of Nurse Practitioners national certification examination in your specialty practice area.

 The hours for your clinical rotation will match your preceptor's schedule.
 Once your clinical rotation is finalized, you will receive information on who your preceptor is and can discuss setting up your clinical schedule with him or her.

-Mayo School of Health Sciences has limited space available for the Nurse Practitioner Clinical Rotation.
+Mayo Clinic School of Health Sciences has limited space available for the Nurse Practitioner Clinical Rotation.
 This ensures you receive a comprehensive educational experience with one of our experienced clinicians.